 - Adobe Sign, DocuSign, OneSpan, EZSign, Authentisign or NexOne Sign electronic signature with the authentication certification

-Q10.
+Q11.
 Because of physical distancing and the closure of non-essential services, my client has reduced visits to health professionals.
-Since he continues to pay for his coverage without using it, what solution can I offer him?
+Since he continues to pay for his coverage without using it, what solution can I offer him? - MEASURE EXPIRED SINCE JULY 31, 2020

 - 50% reduction on the dental care benefit monthly premium